-The Chunky Oversized Cable Knit Blanket Pattern is a beautiful stylish throw blanket pattern that would be a fun project to cozy up with all winter!
+The Chunky Oversized Cable Knit Blanket Pattern from Pinecones and Pearls is a beautiful stylish throw blanket pattern that would be a fun project to cozy up with all winter!
 Working under the lovely weight and size of this blanket would be so warm and comforting!
 Just imagine when it’s done!
 You’ll be able to practice following a cable-knit pattern, so I think this might make the perfect first cable-knit project for a knitter.

 Of course, not to leave our the crocheters, there are many fantastic blanket patterns for crocheters, including the Seedling Stitch Crochet Blanket Pattern.
 It’s a lovely, simple textured crochet blanket and the pattern comes in 12 sizes!
 So you can make whatever size you like!

 This fun blanket is definitely a little more colourful than the others, but I couldn’t help being drawn to this Crochet Lego Blanket Pattern.
 I know that plenty of crocheters are looking for blanket patterns for kids, and it can be especially difficult to find patterns that crocheters think will appeal to boys.
 This fun lego inspired pattern is sure to delight any lego-lover!

 I love the sweet little hearts on this Heart Blanket Crochet Afghan Pattern.
 The hexagon shapes stitched together to form a lovely throw blanket that would be gorgeous in different shades of pink like shown here, or more subtly in a solid colour, which would allow the texture of the heart motifs to shine!